vitessio/website/content/en/blog/2022-04-06-online-ddl-vitess-cut-over.md

 ### 4. Complete

-Vitess proceeds to read any remaining binary log entires up to marked point in time, and apply them onto the shadow table.
+Vitess proceeds to read any remaining binary log entries up to marked point in time, and apply them onto the shadow table.
 We don't expect many of those.
 We only enter the cut-over process when our binary log processing is in good shape and tightly behind actual writes.
 We expect a second or two of final catchup time.

 When the events are consumed, we know the original and shadow tables are in full sync.
 We now `RENAME` the shadow table in place of the original table.
 We have a new table in place!
 The puncture is amended.